Hacking into the Universities in Singapore: Is There a Laxity in Security?

-There were no revelations for the identities of the hackers involved in the previous attacks on NUS and NTU in April 2017 have not been revealed but they were believed to have infiltrated the networks of the two institutions to steal government-related information.
-The universities are involved in government-linked projects for the defence, foreign affairs and transport sectors.
+There were no revelations for the identities of the hackers in the previous attacks on NUS and NTU as of April 2017.
+However, they believed to have infiltrated the networks of the two institutions to steal government-related information.
+This is because universities got into involvement with government-linked projects for the defence, foreign affairs and transport sectors.

-Earlier in 2017, in another cyber security attack, the personal data of 850 national servicemen and Ministry of Defence staff were stolen.
+There was also another cybersecurity attack earlier in 2017.
+It breached into the personal data of 850 national servicemen and Ministry of Defence staff.